andypotatohy/roast/README.md

 Run targeting on the MNI152 head at three locations indicated by their voxel coordinates (note obtained from original MRI, `'example/MNI152_T1_1mm.nii'`), with maximal focality (`'wls-l1'` algorithm used).
 Desired orientation at the targets are `'radial-in'`, customized vector (`[-1 1 1]`), and `'posterior'`, respectively.
 A smaller value of `'k'` is used for better focality of electric field at the targets.
 This targeting run is also tagged as `'mixed_orient'`.

-In [Example 32](#example-32), you can also leave the `'orient'` option blank, so then the desired orientation at the three targets will all be `'radial-in'`, i.e.
+In [Example 32](#example-32), you can also leave the `'orient'` option blank, so then the desired orientations at the three targets will all be `'radial-in'`, i.e.

 #### Example 33